 Adjust Group Size

 Often, students do not share because of shyness.
 Speaking in front of the whole class is scary even for some adults.
 To deal with this, the teacher needs to try different groups sizes.
 Some students will never speak in a group but will speak if they are paired with someone.
-The reason being it is really hard to hide when a quiet student is with a partner.
+The reason being it is really hard to hide when a quiet student is a partner.

 Understanding the Role of the Teacher